A coffee cup and saucer with cookies and buns are on a table.

 Photo: Skokloster Castle/SHM.

-Visiting the castle café with children?
+Visiting with children?

 Child climbing a tree